christophstrasen/WorldObserver/docs_internal/api_proposal.md

 - `squares()` exposes a base ObservationStream; `:nearIsoObject(...)` and `:squareHasBloodSplat()` are helper‑based refinements attached to that stream.
-- `:distinctPerSquare()` (not shown above by default) would be the opt‑in helper to only see the first matching observation per square.
+- `:distinct("square", seconds)` is the opt‑in helper to only see the first matching observation per square within a given time window.
 - Unsubscribing from the stream (via `subscription:unsubscribe()`) is the standard way to end this Situation; any underlying fact strategies are free to scale back related work once there are no interested subscribers.

 ---

-### 8.2 Chef zombie in kitchen (drive cooking sound)
+### 6.2 Chef zombie in kitchen (drive cooking sound)

 Traditional intent: